prosper74/booking-project/README.md

 ### Run the server

 - Manual: `go run cmd/web/main.go cmd/web/middleware.go cmd/web/routes.go cmd/web/sendMail.go`
+- Batch:
-- Batch: On Windows - create a `run.bat` file in the root directory of the project and paste the below code
+**On Windows** - create a `run.bat` file in the root directory of the project and paste the below code

   ```
-  go build -o booking-project cmd/web/*.go
+  go build -o bookings cmd/web/*.go
-  booking-project
+  ./bookings.exe
   ```

   Then run `run.bat` in the terminal

-  On linux - create a `run.sh` file in the root directory of the project and paste the below code
+  **On linux** - create a `run.sh` file in the root directory of the project and paste the below code

   ```
   #!/bin/bash

-  go build -o booking-project cmd/web/*.go
+  go build -o booking cmd/web/*.go
-  booking-project
+  ./bookings
   ```

   Run `chmod +x run.sh` then run `run.bat` in the terminal